Trolley Scan(Pty) Ltd

 With the continual advance of technology, electronic circuitry for operating on the tag uses less and less operating voltage and current with time.
 However as long as the operating power of the transponder is lower than the RF power available for the tag, the lower operating currents have no impact on improving the sensitivity of the tags as the key performance parameter is the RF operating sensitivity.

-As the surface area of the sphere is The energy passing close to the transponder is collected by the transponder in its antenna aperture, an area around the antenna.
+The energy passing close to the transponder is collected by the transponder in its antenna aperture, an area around the antenna.
 For a 915MHz dipole antenna system on a tag, the effective collecting aperture of the antenna will be 134sq cms and the impedance of the antenna is 72 ohms.
 The transponder converts this power received (power density * antenna aperture) to operating energy to operate its circuits.
 The minimum amount of power needed to operate is called the RF sensitivity of the transponder.
 Operating range is determined by how far the reader can deliver enough power that can be collected over the aperture of the antenna of the tag/transponder to make the transponder operate.
-In

 impedance Trolley Scan have been leading the way in increasing the sensitiviy